-As he was finishing up university, Jordan Davidson started his career as a commercial installer for newly built condominiums.
+As he was finishing up university, Jordan Davidson started his career as a commercial installer for new condominiums.
 He remembers installing floors and floors of appliances before new homeowners moved in, but realized early on that he wanted to do more.
 After speaking to some of his superiors, he decided it was time to take the knowledge he had gained to the next level.

 He is now the appliance project coordinator for Midnorthern Appliance, a commercial sales division of The Brick.
 Davidson’s current role involves a little bit of everything from coordinating deliveries, to handling account management across different sites and builders.